willie10r/rating-field/README.md

 # rating-field

- This is a interactive rating field
+This is a interactive rating field. that shows the following skills html, css, scss and javascript.